 - Hawaiians Are American – Hawaii is the state of the United States of America, so Hawaiians are considered American.
 Politically the islands of Hawaii are part of the North American continent or part of the United States of America.
 This is very different from the other Polynesian islands, which are not a state of the United States.

-- Each Part Of Polynesia Is Different – many people tend to forget that even though Hawaiians are considered Polynesian, not all Polynesians are considered Hawaiian.
-This is because, within the Polynesian islands, there are so many different types of languages, cultures, and groups of people.
+- Each Part Of Polynesia Is Different – many people forget that even though Hawaiians are considered Polynesian, not all Polynesians are considered Hawaiian.
+This is because, within the Polynesian islands, there are many different types of languages, cultures, and groups of people.
 Each part of Polynesia is very different genetically, culturally, and politically.

 Hawaii feels different from other parts of the United States when you visit it.
 To me, it always has that beautiful feeling of Polynesia.